AntonioBerna/nn-gpu-logic-gates/README.md

 So, by accessing the working directory with the command `cd nn-gpu-logic-gates` and using the command:

 ```
-cmake . -B build
+cmake -S . -B build
 ```

 let's generate the `Makefile` for our operating system.
-Then using the command
+Then using the command:

 ```
-cd build && make
+cmake --build build/
 ```

 and finally the command:

 ```
-./nn-gpu-logic-gates
+./build/nn-gpu-logic-gates
 ```

 we obtain: